robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 I have always been open with my not-so-evil-plan-to-rule-the-world.
-It is to raise up an army of technologists creating and supporting the worlds best, most playable, e-d-u-c-ational games.
+It is to raise up an army of technologists creating and supporting the world's best, most playable, e-d-u-c-ational games.
 (That's me having a hard time even typing that horrendous word.)
 The games I want to see created would be so playable and awesome that not even the most discerning gamer/consumer could tell.
 This has been tried many times